Halloween is around the corner and this holiday is celebrated around the world with a variety of traditions.

 An ofrenda is an altar that can be large and elaborate and is most often associated with Día de los Muertos.
 The origin of the ofrenda goes back to the Aztecs, who believed souls continued on, entering another realm after someone died.
 The ofrenda is setup in the home to honor the souls of that home’s ancestors.

 Historically, children visit their neighbors when trick or treating.
 They walk from house to house in their neighborhood.

 Here are some of the key objects associated with Halloween and its counterparts in Spanish.

 The marigold is a type of flower the Aztecs believed to be the flower of the dead.
 This belief has persisted, and it is thought these flowers guide the spirits of the dead to their altars on Dia de los Muertos.

 Come Halloween, many children (and even adults) enjoy dressing up.
 The tradition of wearing a costume on Halloween is said to have started with Celtic druids who wore costumes to commemorate the dead and tell fortunes as a part of Samhain.

 A haunted house is a building that is believed to be occupied by ghosts or spirits.
 These spirits can be heard walking around the houses, may cause objects to move, or waking dreams, among other things.
 During Halloween, another haunted house makes an appearance.
-These attractions are simulations where you’re sure to get a good scare as your chased from room to room by actors in terrifying costumes.
+These attractions are simulations where you’re sure to get a good scare as you’re chased from room to room by actors in terrifying costumes.

 Curious how to say “boo!” in Spanish?
-Here’s the word to help you get in a festive, spooky mood in Spanish:
+Here’s the word to help you get in a festive, spooky mood in Spanish.